Title: Percy Jackson & The Olympians: The Lightning Thief

 This is an exceptionally clean movie, with two minor uses of profanity and no nudity.
 While there is a fairly large amount of violence it is not over the top and should be child appropriate if accompanied.

-Percy Jackson & The Olympians: The Lightning Thief is an enjoyable adventure film with (mostly) great special effects and a solid sound mix.
-While there were several scenes where I actually cringed at how awkward dialog in the film became it is important to keep in mind this is a family movie based upon a children's book.
-The pacing of the film felt appropriate for the target audience and does a great job keeping even adult viewers entertained.
-The delicate balance between family friendly and childrens content is well maintained in this film.
-A bevy of mythological characters is sure to satisfy the history buff in each of us while still ultimately pleasing the kids and teenagers who it is intended for.
+Percy Jackson & The Olympians: The Lightning Thief is an enjoyable adventure film with great special effects and a solid sound mix.
+Unfortunately, there were several scenes where I actually cringed at how awkwardly contrived or downright corny the film became.
+The pacing of the film felt appropriate for the target audience though perhaps too fast for my tastes.
+While this may be a film that you won't exactly adore yourself it does a good job of keeping the adults in the audience entertained while still ultimately pleasing the kids and teenagers who it is intended for.
 If you can handle one or two corny scenes and segments of awkward dialogue you'll enjoy a visually and aurally pleasing film that if anything will give you a great chance to just escape for a couple of hours.